1 – Value for Money

 9 – Delicious Food

 Turkish cuisine has been making a name for itself on the worldwide culinary platform for many years, so much so that it is now considered amongst the best in the world.
 The combination of flavours and ingredients are blended together to form dishes that have been historically influenced by many different cultures – these include Greek, Ottoman, Middle Eastern, Asian and Balkan.
-The variety of the dishes available and the quality of the ingredients are a guarantee of a delicious meal.
+The variety of the dishes available and the quality of the ingredients guarantee a delicious meal.

 Alanya has numerous quality restaurants with many specialising in traditional Turkish Mediterranean dishes, rich in vegetables, herbs and spices.
 Not surprisingly, Alanya also has many speciality fish restaurants offering locally caught species such as barbunya (red mullet), levrek (sea bass), mercan (coral fish) and lüfer (bluefish).